GijsThissen/g-thissen-csai-thesis/README.md

 # g-thissen-csai-thesis
-The code for my BSc.
-Thesis CSAI
+Code for the Bachelor Thesis Cognitive Science and Artificial Intelligence